acdh-oeaw/tematres/README.md

-# TemaTres : The way to manage formal representations of knowledge TemaTres
+# TemaTres : The way to manage formal representations of knowledge

 A Docker image for https://github.com/tematres/TemaTres-Vocabulary-Server